Tony Gonzales: Abortion

 Gonzales describes himself as pro-life.
 He co-sponsored the No Taxpayer Funding for Abortion and Abortion Insurance Full Disclosure Act of 2021 (H.R.
 18), which aims to codify the Hyde Amendment banning federal funding for abortions.

 Cybersecurity

 Gonzales has cited cybersecurity as "a top priority in Congress" and has supported increased funding for Texan infrastructure against acts of cyberterrorism or ransomware.

 Foreign policy

-During the Russo-Ukrainian War, Gonzales signed a letter advocating for President Biden to give F-16 fighter jets to Ukraine.
+During the Russo-Ukrainian War, Gonzales signed a letter urging President Joe Biden to give F-16 fighter jets to Ukraine.

+Gonzales voted to support Israel following the 2023 Hamas attack on Israel.

 Gun rights

 Gonzales supported amending the 2021 National Defense Authorization Act to remove a proposed red flag law provision.
 He and other House Republicans signed a letter that argued the provision would infringe on Second Amendment rights and allow "military judges and magistrates to issue military court gun confiscation orders."

 After the Robb Elementary School shooting in Gonzales's Congressional district, Gonzales voted for the Bipartisan Safer Communities Act and cited his experience growing up in an abusive household (including an instance of his father threatening his mother with a gun) as his reason for supporting the act.